jcervas/class-cmu-84-352/lecture-slides/the-right-to-vote-lecure-slides/The-Right-to-Vote.md

 ## Defeat of universal manhood suffrage

-- Prior to the passage of the Fifteenth Amendment, only Iowa and Minnesota, in 1868, adopted impartial suffrage, and the Minnesota vote was facilitated by wording that masked the subject of the referendum.
+- Prior to the passage of the *Fifteenth Amendment*, only Iowa and Minnesota, in 1868, adopted impartial suffrage, and the Minnesota vote was facilitated by wording that masked the subject of the referendum.